-We want everyone who contacts us, supports us, attends our training courses and programmes, who volunteers with us, works for us and supports us, to feel confident and comfortable with how any personal information that is shared with us will be looked after or used.
+We want everyone who contacts us, supports us, attends our training courses and programmes, who volunteers with us, works for us, to feel confident and comfortable with how any personal information that is shared with us will be looked after or used.

 - Who we are